colinbruner/homepage/site/content/posts/homepage_architecture.md

 The target group contains three container tasks running in an AWS Elastic Container Service (ECS) Fargate cluster.
-The containers are very simple NGINX proxys intended to handle the mapping of the requests to the appropriate S3 static website directory.
+The containers are very simple NGINX proxys intended to handle the mapping of the requests to the appropriate s3 static website bucket.
 More on that later.

 ## NGINX

 {{ gist(url="https://gist.github.com/colinbruner/6a5ec95a0589081c9de2a7c9ea1267e8") }}

-As you can see above, I'm using a conditional based off of the requesting URL and the proxy_pass directive to forward the request onto the correct S3 directory.
-This enables me to use the [develop][1] subdomain to view my changes in PROD before merging into the master branch and allowing the CI/CD process to deploy the changes.
+As you can see above, I'm using a conditional based off of the requesting URL and the proxy_pass directive to forward the request onto the correct s3 bucket.
+This enables me to use the [develop][1] subdomain to view my changes on PROD infrastructure before redirecting traffic there by merging my changes into a master branch and allowing the CI/CD process to push the changes to the master s3 bucket.

+## AWS Simple Storage Service (s3)
+I have to give s3 its own section.
+The ability to just `aws sync` up to a remote bucket and have it instantly deployed to an environment by an NGINX reverse proxy.

+My current setup contains 3 buckets with the following names:
+- testing.colinbruner.com
+- develop.colinbruner.com
+- master.colinbruner.com

+Do I really need a 'testing' environment for this level of complexity?
+Not really!
+But it's simple enough and three seems a better number than two.

 ## CI/CD
 I'm using [CircleCI][2] to build and deploy my website with a few lines of straightforward YAML.
 As defined in my [config][3], I'm doing the following within two shell scripts.
 - Installing necessary dependencies and genearting this website using [Zola][4].
-- Sync assets to an S3 directory matching the active git branch in my S3 bucket.
+- Sync assets to an s3 bucket matching the active git branch in my s3 bucket.

 This combined with the CNAME redirection to the 'develop' subdomain provide an easy near-live preview to any changes I'm looking to deploy.